 This form includes detailed instructions on how to initiate a plan-to-plan transfer.
 Complete and return it to ORS so that we know the dollar amount you intend to transfer to purchase service credit.
 It is then your responsibility to arrange with your plan administrator to send the payment directly to ORS, following the instructions on the form.

 All you need to do is send your plan administrator a copy of the transfer certification form along with a copy of your Member Billing Statement to initiate the transfer.
-The transfer usually takes 2-3 weeks and is sent directly to ORS.
+The transfer usually takes two to three weeks and is sent directly to ORS.

 Allow plenty of time.